 Note: Motorway driving will not be part of the new driving test changes starting 4th of December 2017.

 When Can Learners Start Driving on Motorways?

 Advance notification will help driving instructors and learner drivers prepare.
 Publicising the rule change will also warn other road users of what to expect.

-The UK government have not yet confirmed the exact date.
-But, it takes affect some time in 2018.
+The UK government have now confirmed the exact date.
+It takes affect starting on the 4th of June 2018.
 There will also be an update to the Highway Code rules on motorways.

 Note: It remains illegal for a learner driver to drive on a motorway until the law changes.